Liberia: Political formation

 On July 26, 1847, the settlers issued a Declaration of Independence and promulgated a constitution.
 Based on the political principles of the United States Constitution, it established the independent Republic of Liberia.
 On August 24, Liberia adopted its 11-striped national flag.
 The United Kingdom was the first country to recognize Liberia's independence.
 The United States did not recognize Liberia until 1862, after the Southern states, which had strong political power in the American government, declared their secession and the formation of the Confederacy.

-The leadership of the new nation consisted largely of the Americo-Liberians, who at the beginning established political and economic dominance in the coastal areas that the ACS had purchased; they maintained relations with the United States and contacts in developing these areas and the resulting trade.
+The leadership of the new nation consisted largely of the Americo-Liberians, who initially established political and economic dominance in the coastal areas that the ACS had purchased; they maintained relations with the United States and contacts in developing these areas and the resulting trade.
 Their passage of the 1865 Ports of Entry Act prohibited foreign commerce with the inland tribes, ostensibly to "encourage the growth of civilized values" before such trade was allowed in the region.

 African Americans depart for Liberia, 1896.
 The ACS sent its last emigrants to Liberia in 1904.

 By 1877, the True Whig Party was the country's most powerful political entity.
 It was made up primarily of Americo-Liberians, who maintained social, economic and political dominance well into the 20th century, repeating patterns of European colonists in other nations in Africa.
 Competition for office was usually contained within the party; a party nomination virtually ensured election.

 Pressure from the United Kingdom, which controlled Sierra Leone to the northwest, and France, with its interests in the north and east, led to a loss of Liberia's claims to extensive territories.
 Both Sierra Leone and the Ivory Coast annexed territories.
 Liberia struggled to attract investment to develop infrastructure and a larger, industrial economy.

 There was a decline in the production of Liberian goods in the late 19th century, and the government struggled financially, resulting in indebtedness on a series of international loans.
 On July 16, 1892, Martha Ann Erskine Ricks met Queen Victoria at Windsor Castle and presented her with a handmade quilt, Liberia's first diplomatic gift.
 Born into slavery in Tennessee, Ricks said, "I had heard it often, from the time I was a child, how good the Queen had been to my people—to slaves—and how she wanted us to be free."